Appearance

 - Same-module class declarations, including

-instanceblocks for higher-kinded heads such asinstance Applicative Option - Same-module partially applied heads such as
+instanceblocks for higher-kinded heads such asinstance Applicative Option - Partially applied heads such as

 Not end to end today